openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

-### 2022/08/TBD
+### 2022/08/16

-* Software maintenance planned on math-alderaan-h[01-02] to improve Slurm configuration for GPUs is postponed.
+* Software maintenance planned on math-alderaan-h[01-02] is postponed.
+Please continue using the existing GPU directions in the [Clusters guide](./clusters_guide/#how-to-run-with-gpu-on-alderaan).

 ### 2022/08/15